jacoblapworth/akahu-sdk-swift/src/react/CONTRIBUTING.md

 `npm run lint:js` will just run ESLint on all the JavaScript.

 `npm run lint:js:fix` will also run ESLint, but with the [autofix feature](http://eslint.org/docs/user-guide/command-line-interface#--fix) enabled.
-This is an extremely handy feature, especially when a rule has been changed, or outside code has been imported into the project.
-While not all errors can be automatically fixed, it does take quite a bit of tedium out of the process.
+Not all errors can be automatically fixed but it does take quite a bit of tedium out of the process.

 ## Unit Tests

 ### Conventions

-In order to make it easy for us to both target our unit tests and ignore them when doing various build tasks, we have some naming/file structure conventions around test files.
-First, all test files should have a name that ends with `-test.js`.
-Second, they should be included in a `__tests__` folder inside of the component's folder.
-For example, the unit tests for the SelectBox component live at `src/react/components/select-box/__tests__/SelectBox-test.js`.
+We have some naming/file structure conventions around test files.
+All test files should have a name that ends with `-test.js`.
+Second, they should be included in a `__tests__` folder inside the component's folder. e.g. unit tests for the SelectBox component live at `src/react/components/select-box/__tests__/SelectBox-test.js`.

-If you need to create a new unit test file, you should be sure to follow this convention or your tests might end up being deployed to Artifactory or just not run.
+When adding new unit test files, you should follow this convention to prevent side effects e.g. tests might end up being deployed to Artifactory or just not run.

 ### Jest Test Runner

-Over the years, there have been many test runners like Mocha and Karma.
-However, each has its drawbacks.
-Mocha is focused on Node development so many browser APIs will be undefined.
-Karma will actually run your tests in a browser, but the CLI isn't great, tests take a while to start, and you have to have the appropriate browsers installed, which makes teasting on TeamCity painful.

-This is why we've chosen to use the [Jest Test Runner](http://facebook.github.io/jest/) developed by Facebook.
-The CLI is quite excellent, tests run fast, and it comes with its own assertion library.
+We use the [Jest Test Runner](http://facebook.github.io/jest/) developed by Facebook.
 If you're unfamiliar with Jest or just want to read up on specific APIs you come across, hit up the [Jest documentation](http://facebook.github.io/jest/docs/en/api.html).
 Jest's configuration lives in `jest.config.js` in the root folder of this project.

 ### Enzyme

 Many unit tests for React components require checking the state and/or props of child components, simulating DOM events, and traversing the DOM to make sure DOM elements look the way they're supposed to.
-Many of our tests use the [Enzyme library](http://airbnb.io/enzyme/) developed by AirBnB to accomplish these tasks.
+For this we use the [Enzyme library](http://airbnb.io/enzyme/) developed by AirBnB.
 It has a very clean, jQuery'esque API that makes finding and testing React components much easier.

 ### npm Scripts